 2. Regular backups

 We can’t stress enough the importance of backing up your site regularly.
 If anything goes wrong, you can restore your site to an older working version with just a couple of clicks.
-And it will give you peace of mind.

 How often should you do it?